polterguy/phosphorusfive/plugins/p5.data/README.md

 The result becoming that the items are still the same, but their names is splitted into first-names and surnames in our database.

-Notice that when you use *[update-data]*, the IDs of your items are unchanged, unless you choose to give them a new "explicit" ID in your update invocations.
+Notice that when you use *[p5.data.update]*, the IDs of your items are unchanged, unless you choose to give them a new "explicit" ID in your update invocations.
 So the old database ID is kept, unless you choose to explicitly give it a new ID somehow.
 Notice also, that if you give your items a new ID, and this ID exists for another item in your database from before - Then an exception will be thrown, and the update will be rejected.